vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 ### Whiskey

-- *Maker's Mark 46* (6/10): I like it.
+- *Maker's Mark 46*.
+(6/10).
+I like it.
 Good enough neat.
-- *Woodford Reserve (Regular)* (4/10): Pretty good, but I prefer Maker's 46 over this.
+- *Woodford Reserve (Regular)*.
+(4/10).
+Pretty good, but I prefer Maker's 46 over this.
 Not so great anymore after having better whiskeys.
-- *Suntory Toki* (6/10): I really like it when mixed.
+- *Suntory Toki*.
+(6/10).
+I really like it when mixed.
 Ideal for highballs and sours.
 Not great neat.
-- *Four Roses Small Batch* (8/10): The best so far.
+- *Four Roses Small Batch*.
+(8/10).
+The best so far.
 Excellent.
 Very smooth and flavorful.
 Very enjoyable neat.
 Spending more on bourbon (at least $40 for a 750ml bottle) seems to be worth it.
 - *Redbreast 12*.
 TBD.
 - *Michter's US1*.
 TBD.

 ### Rum

-- *Diplomatico Reserva Exclusiva*: I like it.
-A few feel it is too harsh, doesn't go down smooth, at least neat.
+- *Diplomatico Reserva Exclusiva*.
+(7/10).
+I like it.
+A few feel it is too harsh and doesn't go down smooth, at least neat.
 But I'm a fan.
 - *Appleton Estate 8*.
 TBD.

 ### Soju

-- *Hwayo 25 Soju*: Has an initial taste much closer to sake than soju, but still inferior to sake.
+- *Hwayo 25 Soju*.
+(5/10).
+Has an initial taste much closer to sake than soju, but still inferior to sake.
 Good to try, but the aftertaste is still too alcoholic.
-- *Ilpoom Jinro Oak 43 Soju*: TBD.
+- *Ilpoom Jinro Oak 43 Soju*.
+TBD.

 ### Gin